 Asset Versioning

-Asset versioning ensures clients always receive fresh assets after deployments.
-When the version changes, Inertia triggers a full page reload to fetch updated assets.
+Asset versioning ensures clients receive updated assets after deployments.
+When the version changes, Inertia triggers a full page reload.

 Automatic Versioning